-Scientists usually allocate very few grants for research on the safety of vaccinations, adjuvants and other vaccine components.
-However, there is more than enough money to research why people are not vaccinated, and how to make them vaccinate their children.
-Therefore, there are many studies characterizing anti-invasive parents.
+Scientists usually receive very few grants for research on the safety of vaccinations, adjuvants and other vaccine components.
+However, there is more than enough funds to research why people do not vaccinate, and how to make them vaccinate their children.
+Therefore, there are many studies characterizing "anti-vaxx" parents.

-It is believed that anti-vaccination is usually uneducated, religious and anti-scientific people.
-However, scientific evidence suggests otherwise.
-Most anti-vaccines are well-educated and wealthy.
+It is believed that the "anti-vaxxers" are usually uneducated, religious and science-denying people.
+However, objective evidence suggests otherwise.
+Most anti-vaxxers are wealthy and well-educated.

 In some private schools in Los Angeles, less than 20% of children are vaccinated.
 How can it be that these rich and educated people do not vaccinate their children?
 Do they not know that vaccinations are completely safe, and that they protect against terrible diseases?
 Or maybe they know something about vaccinations that others do not?